 The first-half of the film – set during WWI – serpentines between various fish-out-of-water situations.
 First, young Diana (Gal Gadot as an adult), Princess of a secret island of Amazonian warriors deigned to protect the Earth if Ares ever returns, wants to join her whole community as a warrior, but her mother Hippolyta (Connie Nielsen) doesn’t want to hear it.
 After Diana convinces her mother to allow the Amazonian’s fiercest warrior – and Diana’s aunt – Antiope (Robin Wright) to train her, Allan Heinberg’s screenplay drops American-born British spy Steve Trevor (Chris Pine) into their airspace, as well as a sudden awareness of humankind’s penchant for war.
 Trevor – a man in a coven of warrior women – is the obvious odd-man-out (quite literally in this case) but the script switches-up when the headstrong and fiercely independent Diana returns with Trevor to England with a book proving the whereabouts of a secret German toxin that can kill even through gasmasks.
 Naturally, DC needs the second half of a movie, and they spent all that money on fashionably distressed and dirty attire, so Trevor and Diana eventually head off to battle – with the approval of a British official played by David Thewlis – to defeat an evil German officer played with gravel-voiced aplomb by Danny Huston and his disfigured, mad scientist played by Elena Anaya.

 But before the film throws its leading lady into the boy’s club of war, Wonder Woman is surprisingly playful, even brisk.
-A little antic comedy not out of touch with the screwball comedy tradition here, a dab of noir there – forgive me for hoping for a seventh-inning walk-on from Renoir’s The Grand Illusion, the best of all WWI films – are the ingredients that keep the film wriggling around tonally rather than slumping down a straight, prefigured path.
+A little antic comedy here, a dab of noir there – forgive me for hoping for a seventh-inning walk-on from Renoir’s The Grand Illusion, the best of all WWI films – are the ingredients that keep the film wriggling around tonally rather than slumping down a straight, prefigured path.